Teachers - Bring your class on a tour By: Kneehill Historical Museum

 Pioneer Day is back By: Kneehill Historical Museum

 Bring the whole family to the museum once again for Pioneer Times: fun-food-music.
-You'll find five buildings to explore, with interpreters and demonstrations throughout the grounds.
-Explore the ways people lived when they first settled here in Alberta.
-Test your skills and make a rope, card wool, spin it and knit it .
+You'll find six buildings to explore, plus caboose and railcars with interpreters and demonstrations throughout the grounds.
+Revisit the ways people lived when they first settled here in Alberta.
+Test your skills, card wool--spin it and knit, figure out the basics of making ice cream without refrigeration, check out the substitute for a cold room in the teacherage. .

 Come visit our newest building, opened August 7th, 2021 Where: Kneehill Historical Museum, 1301 2nd St. N.E.
 Three Hills